University of Richmond

-The University of Richmond (UR or U of R) is a private liberal arts college in Richmond, Virginia.
-It is a primarily undergraduate, residential institution with approximately 4,350 undergraduate and graduate students in five schools: the School of Arts and Sciences, the E. Claiborne Robins School of Business, the Jepson School of Leadership Studies, the University of Richmond School of Law and the School of Professional & Continuing Studies.
+The University of Richmond (UR or U of R) is a private liberal arts college in Richmond, Virginia, United States.
+It is a primarily undergraduate, residential institution with approximately 3,900 undergraduate and graduate students in five schools: the School of Arts and Sciences; the E. Claiborne Robins School of Business; the Jepson School of Leadership Studies; the University of Richmond School of Law; and the School of Professional & Continuing Studies.
 It is classified among "Baccalaureate Colleges: Arts & Sciences Focus".